KShih/workspaceLeetcode/leetcode.md

 }
 ```
 ---
-## 257. Binary Tree Paths
-Asking for iterative way in interview.
 ---
 ## 57. Insert Interval｜ 7/18 | [ Review * 1 ]
 Given a set of non-overlapping intervals, insert a new interval into the intervals (merge if necessary).